Public Health Nursing Background Information

 Check out the Children with Special Needs page to learn the resources available to families of children with special healthcare needs.

-Explore our Caring for Two page to find out how you can benefit from and help reduce the black infant mortality rate in Ohio.
+Explore our Moms & Babies First (formerly Caring for Two) page to find out how you can benefit from and help reduce the black infant mortality rate in Ohio.

 Browse our Clinics page to view the variety of clinics available to you for family planning, HIV/AIDS and STD testing.

-Go to our Immunizations page to learn how to protect yourself and schedule an immunization.
+Go to our Immunizations page to learn more about vaccine preventable diseases and how to protect yourself and your family.

 To report a CLASS A Communicable Disease call ACPH and ask for the Director of Nursing.
 CLASS A diseases must be reported immediately, therefore, if you are calling after work hours, please call 419-227-3535.